zhimoe/zhimoe/content/post/understanding-gradle-buildscript.md

 关于groovy closure 的委托有三个重要属性

 ```
 • this: refers to the instance of the class that the closure was defined in.
 • owner: is the same as this, unless the closure was defined inside another closure in which case the owner refers to the outer closure.
 • delegate: is the same as owner.
 But, it is the only one that can be programmatically changed, and it is the one that makes Groovy closures really powerful.

-the closure itself will be checked first, followed by the closure's this scope, than the closure's owner, then its delegate.
+the closure itself will be checked first, followed by the closure's this scope, then the closure's owner, then its delegate.
 However, Groovy is so flexible this strategy can be changed.
 Every closure has a property called resolvedStrategy.
 This can be set to:
 	• Closure.OWNER_FIRST
 	• Closure.DELEGATE_FIRST
 	• Closure.OWNER_ONLY